heche-psb/rtd-tutorial/docs/source/usage.rst

 .. code-block:: console

-   (ENV) $ wgd syn families.tsv gff3
+   (ENV) $ wgd syn families.tsv gff3 (-ks ksdata)

-The influential parameters for synteny inference include the ``minlen`` controling the minimum length of a scaffold to be considered, the ``maxsize`` controling the maximum family size to be considered, the ``minseglen`` determining the minimum length of segments to considered and the ``keepredun`` determining whether to keep redundant multiplicons.
+The influential parameters for synteny inference include the ``minlen`` controling the minimum length of a scaffold to be considered, the ``maxsize`` controling the maximum family size to be considered, the ``minseglen`` determining the minimum length of segments to considered, the ``keepredun`` determining whether to keep redundant multiplicons, and the ``mingenenum`` controlling the minimum number of genes on segments to be considered.

-.. py:function:: cli.syn(families, gff_files, ks_distribution, outdir, feature, attribute, minlen, maxsize, ks_range, iadhore_options, ancestor, minseglen, keepredun, mingenenum)
+.. py:function:: cli.syn(families, gff_files, ks_distribution, outdir, feature, attribute, minlen, maxsize, ks_range, iadhore_options, ancestor, minseglen, keepredun, mingenenum, dotsize, apalpha, hoalpha)

    Synteny inference